top of page

 With the introduction of the water carts, the men of the community now partake in collecting water for the household, thus breaking the traditional role in Afar society where only the women and children collected the water.

-Barefoot Initiative have a target to reach 1186 households in Buri and Kalat kabele.
-To date they have provided 337 water carts, leaving 826 households that still need to be reached.
+Barefoot Initiative have a target to reach 1186 households in Buri and Kalat Kabele.
+To date, they have provided 337 water carts, leaving 826 households that still need to be reached.
+During the 2019 financial year, the Fullife Foundation funded the construction and distribution of 139 water carts.
+In 2020, a commitment was made to fund an additional 250 water carts.

 Barefoot Initiative: About Us